MainUseless/Clinic-Reservation-System/README.md

 A webapp made with react , go and mysql.

-To setup a .env file is required in root with variables (DSN ,port , jwt_secret).
+To setup a .env file is required in root with variables (mysql_url ,port , jwt_secret).

 API routes in back-end/README.md.